aeden/aeden.github.com/about.markdown

 I also used to publish a podcast called the [Strong Businesses Podcast](http://strongbusinessespodcast.com) with Steven Bristol of LessEverything.
 Some day it may return.

-I also create music from time-to-time.
-You can find me on [SoundCloud](https://soundcloud.com/theministerprime).
+I publish a mostly-weekly podcast of progressive dance music over at [theministerprime.com](http://theministerprime.com).
+You can also find my own tracks on [SoundCloud](https://soundcloud.com/theministerprime).